hiperperu/slate/source/includes/branches_api/_list_branches.md

 <aside class="notice">
 <strong>Order:</strong>
-    Branches are sorted by the shorter distance to client location.
+    Branches are sorted by the shorter distance to client location and their short name.
 </aside>

 <aside class="success">